Student surveys

 In addition to formal surveys, the University and Oxford SU have been working together to get a better understanding of students’ studying and other experiences.
 An open feedback channel was launched in Trinity term 2020, enabling students to share their feedback about how learning and wider Oxford experiences had been via a short Oxford SU online form.

-It offers students a chance to give examples of where things are going well, and make suggestions for improvements.
+The Student Feedback Channel gives students a chance to give examples of where things are going well, and make suggestions for improvements.
 The channel was launched again at the beginning of each term in 2020/21, and opened again on 31st January 2022.
 It is now part of the Diversity of Student Experience Research Project, an in-house inquiry into how students from diverse backgrounds participate in learning at Oxford.
-In 2024 the channel is open for UG and PGT students in Hilary term from 8 January to 15 March and will reopen for Trinity term on 15 April 2024.
+In 2024 the channel was open for UG and PGT students in Hilary term from 8 January to 15 March and reopened for Trinity term on 15 April 2024 and closed on 21 June.

-Students can fill it in more than once, and at any time.
+Students can fill it in more than once, and at any time in the opening window.
 Students’ ideas and feedback are anonymised and communicated back to staff, supervisors and tutors across the University.

 Surveys for leavers